UniversalDependencies/docs/workgroups/core.md

 There have been disputes about whether the pivot is subject and whether Tagalog has a subject at all.
 Nevertheless, there does not seem to be any better solution than to simply identify it with the subject in UD.
+<span style="color:red">EDIT: Further discussion is needed.
+Andrews cites
+others and says (below examples 124) that both _ang_ and _ng_ arguments are core, but the actor is more subject-like regardless of whether it is pivot or not.
+That would mean that we should use the `nsubj` relation for the _ang_ argument of agent-voice verbs, the _ng_ argument of patient-voice verbs, and we would have to select one of two _ng_ arguments in other voices, depending on which argument semantically fits the agent role.</span>
 It seems appropriate to mark the determiners and the personal pronouns with the [Case]() feature: the pivot with nominative, and the other core argument with accusative.